 · If fluorescent lighting must be used, permit students to use a hat with a brim to decrease brightness.

-Some of the exercises prescribed by a developmental optometrist combine motor skills with visual concepts.
+Some of the exercises prescribed by a developmental optometrist combine motor skills with vision concepts.
 For example, look at an arrow drawn on a chalk/whiteboard in front of the student and ask him to point his arm in the direction of the arrow; bouncing a ball as many times as possible with the right hand while calling out ‘right’ and then switch to the left hand and calling out ‘left.’
 When children have mastered this, switch between the two hands.
 There are many other fun exercises and games which work to strengthen visual-motor coordination.
 One of my favorite websites is www.eyecanlearn.com it’s packed with information and exercises you can do at home.

-More Out of the Pocket Activities for Vision
+Out of the Pocket Activities:

 · Hit balloons with a partner

-· Write letters and numbers on different colored post-it notes and stick them around the room.
+- Write letters and numbers on different colored Post-it notes and stick them around the room.
 Use a flashlight to find the notes and then call out each letter that’s found.

 · For figure-ground (finding an item when it is presented in a busy/complex background), find and pair socks; use a dictionary to look up a specific word; complete word search puzzles

-· For visual memory (remembering information that is presented in the short-term which is important for reading comprehension and math problems), look at a picture for thirty seconds and then ask questions about the picture; highlight key vocabulary words in reading passages and ask children to look for them; provide a sheet of paper on the child’s desk vs. asking him to copy from the board.
+· For visual memory (remembering information that is presented in the short-term which is important for reading comprehension and math problems), look at a picture for thirty seconds and then ask questions about the picture; highlight key vocabulary words in reading passages and ask children to look for them; provide a sheet or paper on the child’s desk vs. asking him to copy from the board.